nginx/unit-docs/source/howto/source.rst

 structure <source-dir>` with :program:`./configure` first.

-You can also build and install language modules individually; the specific method depends on whether the language module is embedded in Unit or packaged externally.
+You can also build and install language modules individually; the specific method depends on whether the language module is embedded in Unit (Java, Perl, PHP, Python, Ruby) or packaged externally (Go, Node.js).

 .. note::